 Consumer expectations are constantly evolving and it can be difficult to keep up.
 While there are many resources and technologies you can invest in that may provide a competitive edge, there is one resource that is infinitely valuable and often overlooked: your employees.
 Your employees are the first point of contact for customers and leave a big impression throughout the buyer’s journey.
 A poor employee interaction could cost you a customer for life.
 That’s why it is vital to engage your employees, ensuring they are knowledgeable, empowered, and motivated to act as an advocate on behalf of your brand.
 Happy employees make happy customers which, in turn, creates a happy bottom line.

-Here are 15 great examples of brands that are taking the employee experience seriously, and reaping the benefits on engagement, team performance, and customer satisfaction.
+Here are 15 great examples of companies with high employee engagement – and are reaping the benefits of engagement, team performance, and customer satisfaction.

 By doing so, Arby’s gained a better understanding and perspective on the frontline experience and empowered their employees in the process.
 As a result, Brown made changes to improve the customer experience.